penelopeysm/MethodErrorHints.jl/README.md

 [**Documentation**](https://pysm.dev/MethodErrorHints.jl/)

-This package exports a single macro, `@method_error_hint`, which lets you define error hints for specific method signatures.
+This package exports a single macro, `@method_error_hint`, which lets you (more easily) define error hints for specific method signatures.

 For example, the code below will print "Hello, world" in blue when `f(1)` is called.
 (GitHub can't show you the coloured output, but if you run this in a Julia REPL you will see it.)